FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process/README.md

 ##### Discussion

-When the author deems that the proposal is finalized and ready for discussion, it should be moved to **Proposed** state and the version should be changed to 1.0.
+When the author deems that the proposal is finalized and ready for discussion, they must first present it at a **Developers Meeting**.
+This presentation is a prerequisite for moving the FEP from **Draft** to **Proposed** stage.
+Preferably the author should present the FEP themselves; however, if that is not possible for any reason, the author may ask another contributor to present it on their behalf, or request the Maintainers team to do so.

+After the FEP has been presented at a Developers Meeting, it should be moved to **Proposed** state and the version should be changed to 1.0.
 A discussion should be created in the "FEP Discussion" section of the Discussion forum where the topic should have the same name as FEP and PR.
 The author may chose to create a new topic or ask Maintainers to simply move the topic from the "FEP Ideas" section.
 Once this has been accomplished, the PR containing the FEP should be merged into the repository assuming there are no formal problems with the PR.

 At any stage of the process, the author can move the FEP into the **Withdrawn** stage.
 If the author is not active anymore Maintainers may also choose to move **Proposed** FEP into